P-eMartin/ApeTI/README.md

 # ApeTI
 ApeTI: A Thermal Image Dataset for Face and Nose Segmentation with Apes

-This repository is a work in progress.
-The paper linked to this repository is currently under revision.

 ApeTI dataset was built with the aim of retrieving physiological signals such as heart rate, breath rate, and cognitive load from thermal images of great apes.
 We want to develop computer vision tools that psychologists and animal behaviour researchers can use to retrieve physiological signals non-invasively.
 Our goal is to increase the use of thermal imaging modality in the community and avoid using more invasive recording methods to answer research questions.
 The first step to retrieving physiological signals from thermal imaging is their spatial segmentation to then analyse the time series of the regions of interest.
 For this purpose, we present a Thermal Imaging dataset based on recordings of chimpanzees with their face and nose annotated using a bounding box and nine landmarks.